 If sections of the restraint or any accessories supplied by the Child Restraint System manufacturer are able to obscure the label an additional label is required.
 One warning label shall be permanently visible in all situations when the restraint is prepared for use in any configuration.

 4.5.
-In the case of Child Restraint Systems that can be used forward facing, include it shall have the words following label permanently attached (the information shown is a minimum):
+In the case of Child Restraint Systems that can be used forward facing, it shall have the following label permanently attached and visible to the person installing a child restraint in the vehicle: